Anglesey Marine Terminal

 From the inland station at Rhosgoch the oil was pumped via two 36-inch diameter pipes to the oil terminal at Stanlow 127 kilometres away.
 The pipe line had to cross some of the most beautiful country in Wales and special precautions were taken to ensure that the countryside was returned to it former condition after the pipe line had been laid.

 The first tanker was off loaded via the SBM in March 1974.
 The gigantic project was a success.
-However, by the mid-80s the use of large crude oil tankers was again diminishing and the terminal was closed by 1990.
+However, by the mid-1980s the use of large crude oil tankers was again diminishing and the terminal was closed by 1990.
+The associated inland tank farm at Rhosgoch was shut at the same time.
+After closure, Shell cleared the tank farm site and it has since passed through a number of owners and redevelopment ideas rather than being reused as an oil terminal.